 Although defining high-technology industries has been the subject of debate, (Oakey, Rothwell and Cooper, 1988) a broad definition of a high-tech business is one whose business activities are heavily dependent upon innovation in science and technology (Medcof, 1999).
-The characteristics of high-tech include; they invest more heavily in R&D activities than the national average; employ a higher percentage of engineers and scientists among their staff; offer innovative and technologically advanced products; are dynamic in nature and have short product development cycles (Oakey et al., 1988; Reeble, 1990, Covin and Slevin, 1991).
-Thus these Schumpertian perspectives indicate a key role for new high-technology companies.
-In Israel, Cohen (2005) argues that the Israeli high-tech industry is characterized by a high added value for the products it manufactures and a high rate of per employee output, more than twice the average posted by other industrial sectors.
-Traston et al. (2002) foresee a bright future for Israeli high-tech.
-Indeed, Cohen claims that the course of Israel's economic growth for the coming years will continue to be determined by the future of this industry.
+The characteristics of high-tech include; heavier investment in R&D activities than the national average; employing a higher percentage of engineers and scientists among their staff; offer innovative and technologically advanced products; dynamic in nature and have short product development cycles (Oakey et al., 1988; Reeble, 1990, Covin and Slevin, 1991).

-3. High-tech in the Israeli context
+High-tech in the Israeli context

-A number of authors have commented on the recent dramatic changes in the Israeli economy, (Dvir and Tishler, 1999; Lerner and Avrahami, 1999; Azulay, Lerner and Tishler, 2000; Israeli Ministry of finance-International Division, 2003; Israeli Ministry of Finance - Economic and Research Department, 2003).
-These can be summarized as follows;
+A number of authors have commented on the recent dramatic changes in the Israeli economy, (Dvir and Tishler, 1999; Lerner and Avrahami, 1999; Azulay, Lerner and Tishler, 2000; Israeli Ministry of Finance-International Division, 2003; Israeli Ministry of Finance - Economic and Research Department, 2003).
+The main changes in Israel can be summarized as:

-- The Israeli market has opened up to foreign competition and international investments; - A considerable wave of immigration, primarily from Russia, with many educated people in the fields of science and technology has been absorbed; - Government and private support in know-how infrastructure has increased;
+- The market has opened up to foreign competition and investments; - Absorbance of a considerable educated wave of immigration; - Increase in government and private support in know-how infrastructure;

-- Shrinkage of the defense industry, which had been the main driver of the Israeli high-tech industry; - Education levels have continued to improve; - Changing lifestyle of the young generation and the computer era have attracted many youngsters into computer science, electronics and IT fields; - The high-tech industry has raised more capital than any other sector in Israel.
+- Shrinkage of the defense industry; - Education levels have continued to improve; - Changing lifestyle now attracts many youngsters into computer science, electronics and IT fields.

-In consequence, the Israeli technological market is now developed and diverse.
-Hightech is the major driver of the Israeli economy, emphasised by a growth rate which is the highest of all Israeli industrial sectors.
-During the first half of 2000, high-tech growth rate was 12%, while the conventional industry growth rate was only 2% (Haaretz newspaper, 29.6.00).
-High-tech contributes 75% of the growth in Israeli GNP and 36% of GNP (Israel Central Bureau of Statistics - ICBS, 2001).
-In human capital terms, Business Week (3/2/97) reports that Israel has a high proportion of scientists and engineers in the population, with approximately 130 scientists and engineers for every 10,000 workers.
-This compares with 80 and 75 in the U.S. and Japan, respectively.
+High-tech is the major driver of the Israeli economy, emphasized by a growth rate that is the highest of all Israeli industrial sectors.
+During the first half of 2000, the high-tech growth rate was 12%, while the conventional industry growth rate was only 2%.
+High-tech contributes 75% of the growth in Israeli GNP and 36% of GNP (ICBS, 2001).
 At 3.5%, Israel has the greatest R&D expenditure in the world as a percentage of GDP (Traston et al., 2002) and the highest number of start-ups in the world in relation to the population size.

-Perhaps the most striking of indicators of the substantial role of high-tech is the international comparison of venture capital investment.
+A strong indicator of the substantial role of high-tech is the international comparison of venture capital investment.
 Figure 1 demonstrates that, internationally, Israel has the highest rate of VC investments, at 0.6% of GDP, in the high-tech sector.
-Remarkably, this is 50% higher than the US, three times higher than the UK and considerably greater than Germany or Japan.
+Remarkably, this is 50% higher than the US, three times higher than the UK and much greater than Germany or Japan.